JaylyDev/jaylydev.github.io/posts/statistics-plus-changelog.md

 This is the complete release history for [Bedrock Statistics](/posts/statistics/) Add-On.

+### v1.1.1

+- Improved search performance
+- Statistics Plus Add-On can now be used without Beta APIs experiment enabled.
+- Updated minimum Minecraft version requirement to v26.30 or above.

 ### v1.1.0

 - Now depends on **@minecraft/server-ui** module v2.1.0-beta or above.